Bird Management at the Airport – Essentials Overview for Airlines Safety & Quality Staff – 1 Day

 The objective of wildlife strike risk management is to implement a wildlife strike management policy and action those measures necessary to reduce the wildlife strike risk to the lowest practicable level.

-An essential element then of benefiting from this training is to focus on the issues, how they relate in our work place, and what we need to do to address them.
+An essential element then of benefiting from this training is to focus on the issues, how they relate to our workplace, and what we need to do to address them.

-How to identify areas which need special attention and how to focus our efforts on making sure our trainings deliver in all relevant areas.
+How to identify areas that need special attention and how to focus our efforts on making sure our training delivers in all relevant areas.

 Detailed Content / Topics – The following Subjects will be addressed